ripytide/ks3-project/Lesson1b/slides/0-slide.md

 ## Background Colour

-Use the following command to change the background colour of the window:
+Use the following command to change the background colour of the window.

+Make sure to write this code AFTER you created the screen but BEFORE you start the infinite loop - order is important!

 ```python
 screen.fill([255,255,255])